 Since 2004 Mr. Neal has been a percussion instructor and the music coordinator for the Red River Drum and Auxiliary Camp, an annual summer camp providing instruction for marching percussion, color guard and drum majors.
 It is one of the largest and most successful summer camps of its kind in the country.
 From 2007 to 2010 Mr. Neal was the percussion arranger/writer for the Southeastern Oklahoma State University Marching Band in Durant, Oklahoma.

 Mr. Neal graduated from Southeastern Oklahoma State University in Durant, Oklahoma, with a degree in Instrumental Music Performance in 2003.
 Following his time at SOSU, he earned a Master’s degree from Louisiana State University in Baton Rouge, Louisiana in Percussion Performance in 2005.
-Mr. Neal currently resides in Dallas, Texas with his wife Angela, an Orff specialist and the elementary music teacher for Rockbrook Elementary in Lewisville, Texas.
+Mr. Neal currently resides in Little Elm, Texas with his wife Angela, an Orff specialist and an elementary music teacher in Frisco ISD.

 Kristen Zotti is the Guard Director at Little Elm High School.
 She is originally from Cheshire, Connecticut, where she began her marching career with the Cheshire High School Band and their Scholastic World Class Winter Guard from 2005-2009.
 During high school, she independently participated in the Connecticut Hurricanes DCI drum and bugle corp from 2007-2010.
 Following high school, Ms. Zotti performed with the Independent World Guard, Alter Ego, from 2010-2012.
 She then moved to Dayton, Ohio, to be with the Zydeco Winter Guard for the 2013 and 2014 seasons.
 As well as her winter guard endevors, Ms. Zotti marched with the DCI corp, the Blue Stars, for two years.
 During her summers, Kristen Zotti serves as a camp clinician for Fred J. Miller camps.
 She has worked with many high school guards in Connecticut and Ohio, such as Cheshire, Southington, and Lakota West High Schools.